fxhash/fxhash-package/packages/client-sdk/README.md

 - [ ] writing tests
   - [ ] test operations
 - [ ] write documentation about packages
-- [ ] check if the iframe solution can be improved
 - [ ] start integrating into website-v2 to start testing integration
 - [ ] mock test sending operations with wallets
-- [ ] think about google auth using single Provider with web3auth
-- [ ] refacto storage for having a IStorage directly implemented by drivers
-- [ ] proper error management for all code paths
-- [ ] move some utilities (such as discord oauth) into client-sdk ? or into client-plugnplay ? not sure, but move in any of these 2
 - [ ] loading states - right now there is now way to have some "loading" state from the user sources. we'd want to know when some authentication is happening, etc...